 How to Inspect a Shipping Container Before Purchase a buyers guide.

-Purchasing a shipping container is a significant investment, whether for storage, modification, or transportation purposes.
+r is a significant investment, whether for storage, modification, or transportation purposes.
 To ensure you get the best value, it’s crucial to inspect the container thoroughly before making a purchase.
 Our team at Century Containers undergo a rigorous checklist of all containers that we welcome into our depots to ensure the best quality for our customers.
 This often starts at point of purchase, with all New 1-Trip containers been purchased at port of origin or after their first leg.
 Used containers come with even stricter rules to determine if they are worthy of not only use, but that the shipping container meets and exceeds all necessary standards to ensure it has longevity of use for our customers.

 Here’s a comprehensive checklist of key factors to consider when inspecting a shipping container.